TacticalDeux/circuit-watcher/README.md

 - [x] Champ auto-pick
 - [x] Champ auto-ban
 - [x] Pick runes depending on champ auto-locked (might reduce pick alternatives to only one instead of two)
-- [ ] Role check when auto-picking so champs aren't locked if you didn't get main role
+- [ ] Role check when auto-picking so champs aren't locked/banned if you didn't get main role
 - [ ] Maybe queue rejoining?
-- [ ] Maybe an interface?
+- [ ] Maybe an actual UI (veering off of CLI)?

 ***